Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/IDE/README.md

 will be logged to the lower text area.

 Clicking the "Show ONE" button will translate any ONE+ written in the upper text area to ONE and show said ONE in the lower text area.

+### Command Line Mode

+The following commands work on both UNIX based systems and on Windows:

+To open Kaeon Dev in GUI mode:

+    java -jar "Kaeon Dev.jar"

+To run a Kaeon FUSION script in the command line:

+    java -jar "Kaeon Dev.jar" "My Kaeon FUSION.op"

+To run a Kaeon FUSION script in the command line with arguments:

+    java -jar "Kaeon Dev.jar" "My Kaeon FUSION.op" "Argument 1" "Argument 2" "etc"

 ## Source Code